Slakkan/emma-coding-challenge/README.md

 ### Worker Architecture
 The worker has two main functions:
 - Route the requests from the server to redis if the information was cached before or get it from the permanent database in firebase and cache it when it comes back.
-- Do heavy intensive processes like paginating the data and sorting.
+- <span style="color:red;text-decoration: line-through;">Do heavy intensive processes like paginating the data and sorting.</span>.
+After reading the requirements more carefully I realized this is asked to be done in the frontend.
+Still the worker is going to be useful for the queries.

 ### Database Architecture
 Firebase requests are more efficient with plain data structures as stated in their